Jegoo Lee

 Biography

-Jegoo Lee is an assistant professor of management in the College of Business at the University of Rhode Island.
-He also serves as a research fellow at the School of Management and Labor Relations at Rutgers University, the Hoffman Center for Business Ethics at Bentley University, and the Center for Work and Family at Boston College.
-Previously, he was a tenured associate professor of management in the Meehan School of Business and a faculty member of the Digital Humanities program at Stonehill College, and an assistant professor in the Muma College of Business at the University of South Florida.
-He was also an associated faculty member at the EADA Business School, Barcelona, Spain.
+Jegoo Lee is currently an assistant professor of management in the College of Business at the University of Rhode Island.
+Previously, he was a tenured associate professor of management at the Meehan School of Business, a faculty member of the Digital Humanities program at Stonehill College, and an assistant professor in the Muma College of Business at the University of South Florida.
+Additionally, he has served as visiting associate professor at Rutgers School of Management and Labor Relations, and visiting scholar at the Hoffman Center for Business Ethics at Bentley University.

-Before entering academia, Lee was a social entrepreneur in Bangkok, Thailand, renovating education curricular and programs at Chandrakasem Teachers’ College and Chulalongkorn University supported by both the Korean and Thai governments.
-Lee is invested in multiple cultures, having lived in South Korea, Spain, Thailand, and five U.S. states.
-At his leisure, he analyzes soccer games (as an officially licensed U12 coach), enjoys board-games, reads science fiction, and runs long distance.
+Lee was previously a social entrepreneur in Bangkok, Thailand, renovating education curricula and programs for higher academic institutions.
+He has absorbed and is invested in multiple cultures, having lived in South Korea, Spain, Thailand, and seven U.S. states.
+In his free time, he analyzes soccer games (as an officially licensed U12 coach), enjoys board-games, reads science fiction, and runs long-distance.
 As an involved father, he learns new things every day from his wife and two children.

 Research